Lokito-H/Lokito-H/README.md

-## 👋 Hi there its me "Loukmane Serghini".
+## 👋 Hi there its me "Serghini Loukmane".

 -> 🔭 I’m currently studtying at 1337 coding school.